Aquarium

 You want to stir up the gravel and scrape algae before you drain the water because you want most of the stirred-up waste to get drained as well.

-You can also pull your decorations or ornaments and scrub them with a toothbrush under tap water.
+You can also remove your decorations or ornaments and scrub them with a toothbrush under tap water.

 After you drain the wastewater, you will be changing all of your filter media.